cekit/cekit/docs/handbook/building/builder-engines.rst

     * ``--stage`` -- use stage environment
     * ``--koji-target`` -- overrides the default ``koji`` target
     * ``--commit-message`` -- custom commit message for dist-git
+    * ``--sync-only`` -- generate files and sync with dist-git, but do not execute build

 Example
     Performing scratch build